WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 $ squeue -u $USER
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 11785584   regular hello-wo iskander  R       0:01      1 sml-n20

 ```

-Comments in UNIX shell scripts (denoted by `#`) are typically ignored, but there are exceptions.
+Comments in shell scripts (denoted by `#`) are typically ignored, but there are exceptions.
 Schedulers like SLURM have a special comment used to denote special scheduler-specific options.
 Though these comments differ from scheduler to scheduler, SLURM's special comment is `#SBATCH`.
 Anything following the `#SBATCH` comment is interpreted as an instruction to the scheduler.
 These SBATCH commands are also know as `SBATCH directives`.

 **Remember** Slurm directives must be at the top of the script, below the "hash bang".
 No command can come before them, nor in between them.

-### Resource Requests
+## Resource Requests

 One thing that is absolutely critical when working on an HPC system is specifying the resources required to run a job.
 This allows the scheduler to find the right time and place to schedule our job.
 As we have seen before, if you do not specify requirements, you will be stuck with default resources, which is probably not what you want.